Make These Leadership Resolutions for a Brighter New Year

-You can’t predict everything that will happen next year, but it’s a safe bet that change and uncertainty will continue to be major themes.
-It’s also safe to assume that your leadership will be critical for success.
-With that in mind, here are 10 leadership resolutions for the coming year.
+If 2020 has shown us anything, it’s that you can’t predict what’s on the horizon.
+But it’s a safe bet that change and uncertainty will continue to be major themes as we move into the New Year.
+It’s also safe to assume that leadership will be critical for success.
+With that in mind, here are 10 leadership resolutions we recommend for the coming year.

-Healthier people have more energy, can think more clearly, focus for longer periods, and are less likely to get sick.
-There are 4 key practices:
+Healthier people have more energy, can think more clearly, are able to focus for longer periods, and are less likely to get sick.
+The following key practices of good health also enhance leadership:

 - Eat a healthy, nutrient-rich diet.